New York Songlines: Houston Street

 Sunshine by mokolabs, on Flickr

 143: Originally a Dutch Reformed church that became a German Evangelical Mission church in 1844.
 In 1908 it was turned into the Houston Athletic Club, a prizefight arena, which in 1909 became the Houston Hippodrome, a Yiddish theater and nickolodeon.
 Open as the Sunshine cinema from 1917 to c.
 1945.
 Served for decades as a warehouse for a hardware store before reopening as a plush art house.
-Arguably the best cinema in New York; it's certainly my favorite.
+Arguably the best cinema in New York, it sadly closed in 2018.

 145: White Rabbit, an Asian/Spanish tapas bar with a white-heavy color scheme.
 Was Idlewild, airport-themed bar; before that Den of Thieves.